TheOdinProject/curriculum/ruby_on_rails/advanced_forms_and_activerecord/installing_psql.md

 Now our role is fully set up: we've got `<role_name>` and that role has a database.
 Enter the command `\q` to exit the interactive terminal for `postgres`.

 #### 3.3 Securing Our New Role
 One important thing that we have to do is to set up a password for our new role so that the data is protected.
-Now that our role is set up, we can actually use it to administer the postgres server.
+Now that our role is set up, we can actually use it to administer PostgreSQL.
 All you have to do is enter this command to get into the PostgreSQL prompt for the database matching your user:

 ~~~bash
 psql
 ~~~

-You should now see the postgres prompt come up like this:
+You should now see the PostgreSQL prompt come up like this:

 ~~~
 <role_name>=#
 ~~~

-If you don't see a similar prompt, then reach out on Discord for some help.
+If you don't see a similar prompt, then reach out on [Discord](https://discord.gg/V75WSQG) for some help.
 If you **do** see a similar prompt, then we can create a password for the role like so:

 ~~~
 \password <role_name>